External Otitis in Dogs - Symptoms And Treatment

 If, however, there are visible lesions in the ear canal, topical treatment is not recommended.
 A veterinarian may also opt for gentle cleaning, especially in the case of wax build-up.
 Additionally, it’s important that the primary cause is treated to avoid recurrence.

 For more, we recommend reading our article where we list the best home remedies for dog ear infection.
+These remedies can complement veterinary care by helping to maintain ear health and prevent future infections.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.